zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`haInstances.<ha-instance>.sysname`**
  Defines the system name of the LPAR where the instance is running.
 Zowe will use `ROUTE` command to send JES2 start or stop command to this HA instance.
 - **`haInstances.<ha-instance>.components.<component>`**
  Optional settings you can override component configurations for this high availability instance.
-See [Configuration override](#configuration-override) for more details.
+See [Configuration override - defaults.yaml](#configuration-override---defaultsyaml) for more details.

 ### Auto-generated environment variables